al1kss/Project-2_Alikhan-Nhan/README.md

 ## Success Criteria
+1. The solution provides a visual representation of the Humidity, Temperature and atmospheric pressure values inside a dormitory for a minimum period of 48 hours.
+As 48 hours is 2 complete day and night cycles, this time period allows for the full recording of both the daily variations and day-to-day variations of these environmental variables.

+2. The local variables will be measured using a set of 5 sensors around the dormitory.
+These include 2 temperature sensors, 2 humidity sensors, and 1 pressure sensor.
+The 2 temperature sensors and humidity sensors account for any possible variation between temperature at the two ends of the mini garden, whereas only 1 pressure sensor was used because the entire mini garden is at the same elevation.
+The setup ensures that a sufficient amount of data and number of variables can be recorded with the least number of sensors possible.

+3. The solution provides a mathematical modelling for the Humidity, temperature and atmospheric pressure levels for each Local and Remote locations.
+The model allows anomalies in the data to be identified.

+4. The solution provides a comparative analysis for the Humidity, Temperature and atmospheric pressure (HL) levels for each Local and Remote locations including mean, standard deviation, minimum, maximum, and median.
+This displays and visualizes the raw data in a way that is understandable to my client, who is not accustomed to computer science and handling data.

+5. The Local samples are stored in a csv file and posted to the remote server as a backup.
+This is to ensure that during the frequent electricity outage, data will still be saved in non-volatile memory and guarantee that the data collection process happens as swiftly as possible.

+6. The solution provides a prediction for the subsequent 12 hours for Humidity, temperature, and atmospheric pressure.
+Extrapolating the data to 12 hours beyond the recordings allows for a visualization of the overall climate of the room.

+7. The solution includes a poster summarizing the visual representations, model and analysis created.
+The poster includes a recommendation about healthy levels for Humidity, Temperature and atmospheric pressure.
+This presents both the data collected and the conclusion that came from the analysis of that data in a way that can be easily understood by my client, who is not accustomed to computer science.

 [^1]: Industries, Adafruit.
 “DHT11 Basic Temperature-Humidity Sensor + Extras.”
 Adafruit Industries Blog RSS, https://www.adafruit.com/product/386.
 [^2]: Nelson, Carter.
 “Modern Replacements for DHT11 and dht22 Sensors.”
 Adafruit Learning System, https://learn.adafruit.com/modern-replacements-for-dht11-dht22-sensors/what-are-better-alternatives.